a7-software/andaman7-api/guide/overview.md

 ~~~

+## Rate limit

+By default, each user of the API can send a maximum of 10 requests in a 20 seconds window.
+If you exceed this limit, you will get a [HTTP 429 "Too many requests"]({{ BASE_PATH }}/guide/errors.html#429) response code.

+Each response contains the following HTTP headers :

+* `X-Rate-Limit-Limit`: the limit of requests that can be sent in a single time window
+* `X-Rate-Limit-Remaining`: the number of requests left for the 20 seconds window
+* `X-Rate-Limit-Reset`: the remaining seconds before the rate limit resets

 ## Postman collection

 If you plan to use [Postman](https://www.getpostman.com/) to test the API calls, you might want to download our